 Visit the GIS and Computational Science Certificate website for application and admissions details.

-The prerequisite courses must be completed prior to application to the certificate program, and can be met by completing AP coursework in high school or by completing an equivalent course that transfers from another college.
+Two prerequisites are required for admission into the certificate program (7–8 credits; alternatively, some prerequisites can be met by completing AP coursework in high school or by completing an equivalent course that transfers from another college).

 Required Courses and Credits

 The certificate requires 18–20 hours of coursework, including required courses and electives (but excluding prerequisites).
-Courses required for this certificate are offered each semester, and geography electives are offered at least once per year.
+Courses required for this certificate are offered each semester, and geography electives are typically offered at least once per year.
+Required courses and electives must be taken at CU Boulder.

 Students who fulfill the introductory statistics requirement through AP coursework in high school are eligible to take an additional elective.
-Students undertaking the certificate as well as a GEOG minor earn at least 9 credits in non-GIS GEOG courses to satisfy the minor requirements.
+Students undertaking the certificate as well as a GEOG minor can count no more than 9 credits from the GIS GEOG courses listed below toward the GEOG minor requirements.

-Students must earn a C or better in all coursework in the certificate, and may not take certificate courses pass/fail.
+Students must earn a C- or better in all coursework in the certificate and may not take certificate courses Satisfactory/Unsatisfactory (S/U).

 |Computer Science 2: Data Structures|